crystalcommerce/Frontend-Standards/README.md

     ```

 - **Naming Conventions**
     - Use object-oriented class names to build scalable and modular markup.
-Use hyphen sytanx sparingly.
+Use hyphen syntax sparingly.
 [You can read more about OOCSS at Smashing Magazine.](http://www.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/)

     *Bad*
     ```html